Iowa State University College of Liberal Arts and Sciences

-Iowa State University's College of Liberal Arts and Sciences (LAS) was established in 1959, as the College of Sciences and Humanities, and is the most academically diverse college at Iowa State University.
+Iowa State University's College of Liberal Arts and Sciences (LAS) was established in 1959 as the College of Sciences and Humanities, and is the most academically diverse college at Iowa State University.
 The college consists of 22 academic departments and one school, the Greenlee School of Journalism and Communication.

 History

-Officially formed in 1959, the College of Liberal Arts and Sciences got its current name in 1990 and can trace its history back to 1898, when liberal arts and sciences were a part of the school's Division of Science and Philosophy.
+Officially formed in 1959, the College of Liberal Arts and Sciences got its current name in 1990.
+It can trace its history back to 1898, when liberal arts and sciences were a part of the school's Division of Science and Philosophy.
 Since the school's beginning, Iowa State's founders had intended to produce well-rounded students.

 Academics

 With 53 programs in 22 departments and one school, Liberal Arts and Sciences is the most academically diverse college at Iowa State University.

 Facilities

-Although the college utilizes many buildings on campus to house the many different college entities, the College of Liberal Arts and Sciences administration is housed in Carrie Chapman Catt Hall, which it shares with the Carrie Chapman Catt Center for Women and Politics and the Department of Philosophy and Religious Studies.
+Although the college utilizes many buildings on campus to house the many different college entities, the College of Liberal Arts and Sciences administration is housed in Carrie Chapman Catt Hall.
+It shares this hall with the Carrie Chapman Catt Center for Women and Politics and the Department of Philosophy and Religious Studies.